Copyright 1999-2001, Eric Maiken

 The aim here is to continue to look into the dynamics of the YH* formulation by exploring the consequences of using a set of parallel compartments to model gas tension surrounding VPM nuclei.
 In particular, I'm looking for responses from the VPM and dynamic critical volume equations that carry over into making practical recommendations for ascent and descent procedures.

 Within this context, this notebook, along with VPM7* and VPM8 lay a framework for analyzing profiles such as ascents from a spike dive or a saw-tooth profile.
-While these are not idealized square profiles, they can't be called non-standard either --divers do these and other bizarre profiles all of the time.
+While these are not idealized square profiles, they can't be called non-standard either --divers do these and other

 *YH denotes the Yount and Hoffman paper cited in VPM6.
 Equations from YH are cited as (YH #).
 VPM# refers to the VPMechanics# notebook.